 FlexCRAFT - Within the FlexCRAFT program we aim to equip robot with flexure-based grippers that are able to handle delicate and deformable objects with varying shapes for the agro-food industry.
-Additive manufacturing of flexure-based grippers allow for seamless integration of functionalities such as remote sensing, under actuation and adjustable stiffness without compromising the strict hygiene requirements.
+Additive manufacturing of flexure-based grippers allow for seamless integration of functionalities such as underactuation, adjustable stiffness and joint locking without compromising the strict hygiene requirements.
 In this program I coordinate the project 'Gripping and manipulation'.

 IN-BALANCE - Cycle time reduction of commercial robots require faster robots without compromising the accuracy.
 Higher velocities and acceleration also increases the reaction force and moments at the base which in turn lead to undesired base vibrations.
 These vibrations reduce the accuracy of the end-effector and therefore require waiting times to let the vibrations dampen out.
 Dynamic balancing aims to distribute the mass of the mechanism such that these shaking forces and moments are eliminated.
 Considering dynamic balance at the beginning of the design process and the use of parallel mechanisms can reduce the complexity and added inertia of the balancing solution.